EwenG/replique.el/README.md

 `repl`                           | Start a Clojure REPL.
 This MUST be used instead of `clojure.main/repl` `cljs-repl`                      | Turn the REPL into a Clojurescript REPL `cljs-repl-nashorn`              | Turn the REPL into a Clojurescript REPL running in a [Nashorn](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) environement
-`logback-reload`                 | [Reload](https://github.com/EwenG/replique.el/blob/master/doc/logback-reloading.md) the currently loaded logback configuration
+`logback-reload`                 | [Reload](https://github.com/EwenG/replique.el/blob/master/doc/logback-reloading.md) the logback configuration given as parameter.
+`eval-js`                        | Evaluate a javascript string using the currently connected javascript runtime environment

 Macros                           | Description
 ---------------------------------|----------------------------------